-Water quality trading can provide greater flexibility on the timing and level of technology a facility might install, reduce overall compliance costs, and encourage voluntary participation of non-point sources within the watershed.
-Trading can provide ancillary environmental benefits such as carbon sinks, flood retention, riparian improvement, and habitat.
+Water quality trading can provide greater flexibility on the timing and level of technology a facility might install, reduce overall compliance costs, and encourage voluntary participation of nonpoint sources within the watershed.
+Nonpoint source projects (e.g., streamside buffers, conservation tillage) installed as part of a water quality trade can provide other environmental benefits, such as reducing carbon emissions, reducing flood potential, stabilizing streambanks and providing wildlife habitat.

 View a map of CWA water quality trading in the U.S. in 2016 below: